New vs. Seasoned Expert Witnesses: How Important is Trial Experience?

 Consider how much time the expert has to work on the case

-Choosing between a seasoned expert or a new expert is not always a clear choice.
+Choosing an expert witness, whether seasoned or experienced, is not always straightforward.
 Sometimes, an expert with little experience in the courtroom may have a better background in their specialty area.
-They may have a very rare skill, or even a strong or friendly personality that will connect well with jurors.
-However, a well-qualified expert may be oblivious about the operative legal standards in a case.
+They may have a very rare skill or even a strong or friendly personality that will connect well with jurors.
+However, a well-qualified expert may be oblivious to the operative legal standards in a case.
 In other situations, an expert with enough litigation experience might be perfect for the issues.
 However, they may lack an engaging delivery or presentation.
 In either instance, the choice of which is best depends on the time the expert witness actually when preparing for the case.

 For example, when considering to use an expert with less litigation experience, such as a university professor, Blake Smith notes “often times we find that experts cancel one another out because of the jury’s belief that they are both hired guns.
 Using someone such as a university expert or a local expert provides more credibility in jurors’ minds about the witness and their opinions.
 There are always a series of questions to both sides about the amount of income derived from expert testimony.”.
 When an expert has more time to work on the case, especially from the early stages of deposition to trial, then there is more flexibility to choose newer experts who may not have too much litigation experience.